Baldre/filters/README.md

 # Filters

-Demo application using Spring Boot and Java as a backend implementation.
+This is a back-end application built using Spring Boot and Java.
+The application provides data to the front-end application 'FiltersClient' (available at https://github.com/Baldre/filters-client).

 ## Requirements